Analysis | What Is China Evergrande and Why Is It In Trouble?

 6. How much time is there?

 Not much.
+It needs to make $669 million in coupon payments through the end of this year.
+Some $615 million of that is on Evergrande’s dollar bonds, Bloomberg-compiled data show.
 Next March, $2 billion of Evergrande’s outstanding bonds come due, followed by $1.45 billion the following month.
 While Evergrande has repaid all its public bonds this year, refinancing in 2022 would be challenging if the developer’s access to capital markets doesn’t recover in time, S&P said.

 7. Any chance of a government bailout?